linux-minidisc/linux-minidisc/README.md

 `netmd_track_duration_to_string()` and `netmd_time_to_string()` are now available
 that format a custom structure into a C string.
 The returned string can be free'd with `netmd_free_string()`.

+## Redesigned `discinfo` output (with ANSI colors) for `netmdcli`

+The disc information sub-command of `netmdcli` has been overhauled and now features fancy ANSI colors (can be disabled with `-n`, and will be automatically disabled if standard output is not a TTY, e.g. if you pipe the output into `less`).